Linux – Installing Intrexx

 By default, the Integrated Portal Manager is installed on the Linux server at the same time as the Intrexx Server.
 So after installation, you can immediately start the Portal Manager Serverr) on the Linux server and perform administrative tasks, for example.

-Further information on the architecture of Intrexx can be found in section Intrexx architecture.
+Further information on the architecture of Intrexx can be found in the section Intrexx architecture.

 Front-end web server

 To run a live portal, you must use a front-end web server.
-If you are running Intrexx on Linux, this is usually NGINX.
+If you run Intrexx under Linux, this is usually Nginx.
 In the course of installing Intrexx, you will be asked which front-end web server you would like to use to run Intrexx.

 Database